-This component of the curriculum is designed to provide the Athletic Training Student with the core curriculum of the College and an introductory study and clinical experiences in Athletic Training.
-Athletic Training Students in the Pre-Professional Phase will have the opportunity to immediately become involved with the daily operation of the Sports Medicine Clinic and Athletic Training Room during the freshman year.
+This component of the curriculum is designed to provide the Athletic Training Student with the Core Curriculum of the College as well as introductory study and clinical experiences in Athletic Training.
+Athletic Training Students in the Pre-Professional Phase will have the opportunity to immediately become involved with the daily operation of the Sports Medicine Clinic and Athletic Training Room during their freshman year.
 The Athletic Training Student is also encouraged to utilize the state-of-the-art facilities and equipment by assisting in the treatment of various athletic and orthopedic injuries.

-In the Pre-Professional Phase, the Athletic Training Student will take courses such as Introduction to Athletic Training, Emergency Care of Athletic Injuries, Biology, Chemistry, Applied Biophysics, Anatomy and Physiology, Prevention and Care of Athletic Injuries, Kinesiology, Exercise Physiology, and Principles of Health.
+In the Pre-Professional Phase, the Athletic Training Student will take courses such as Introduction to Athletic Training, Emergency Care of Athletic Injuries, Chemistry, Applied Biophysics, Anatomy and Physiology, Prevention and Care of Athletic Injuries, Kinesiology, Exercise Physiology, and Principles of Health.

 The Athletic Training Education Program has Technical Standards for Admission.
 The Technical Standards establish the essential qualities that are considered necessary for students to achieve the knowledge, skills, and competencies of an entry-level Athletic Trainer, as well as meet the expectations of the program's accrediting agency.
-Before beginning any clinical experiences in the Pre-Professional Phase, and in order to be successfully admitted to the Professional Phase, students must read these Technical Standards and indicate that they can meet the Technical Standards either with or without accommodations.
+Before beginning any clinical experiences in the Pre-Professional Phase, and in order to be successfully admitted to the Professional Phase, students must read these Technical Standards and indicate that they can meet the Technical Standards either with or without reasonable accommodations.
 The Technical Standards for Admission may be viewed by visiting the Athletic Training Education Program website or by contacting the Program Director.
+For more information concerning this requirement, please contact the Program Director.

-The Athletic Training Education Program also requires students to have a physical examination which has been documented and signed by a physician (M.D. or D.O.), physician assistant, or nurse practitioner.
+The Athletic Training Education Program also requires students to have a physical examination which has been documented and signed by a physician (MD or DO), physician assistant, or nurse practitioner.
 This document must be presented to and kept on-file at the King's College Student Health Center before the student can begin any clinical experiences in the Pre-Professional Phase and in order to be successfully admitted to the Professional Phase.
 This physical must also include an immunization record which documents that the student has received the immunizations required by the Commonwealth of Pennsylvania, which are the immunizations for Measles, Mumps, and Rubella (commonly known as the MMR vaccination).
 For more information concerning this requirement, please contact the Program Director.

 There are extra costs that are required for successful completion of the Pre-Professional Phase of the program, for successful entry into the Professional Phase of the program, and for successful completion of the Professional Phase of the program.
-These costs include, but may not be limited to: student membership in the National Athletic Trainers' Association, professional certifications such as Red Cross CPR/AED for the Professional Rescuer and First Aid, clothing that is compliant with the program dress code, and transportation to and from clinical sites.
+These costs include, but may not be limited to: professional certifications such as American Red Cross CPR/AED for Professional Rescuers and Health Care Providers and First Aid, clothing that is compliant with the program dress code, and transportation to and from clinical sites.
 For more information concerning this requirement, please contact the Program Director.